leob03/human_motion_forecasting/README.md

 &nbsp;

-Since it is impossible to have a groundtruth of future movements what we do is we predict the present, i.e. we only give the model informations about the past (skeleton data recorded up until 400ms away) and try to predict the current motion.
+Since it is impossible to have a groundtruth of future movements,we "predicted the present", i.e. we only give the model informations about the past (skeleton data recorded up until 400ms away) and tried to predict the current motion.
 The delay for each predictive model compared to the ground-truth is due to the inference time, which is slower than the refreshment rate of the visual data published at 15 FPS.

 # Concepts